Fattoush Lebanese Salad

 Fattoush Lebanese Salad has cucumbers, tomatoes, herbs, and toasted low-carb pita chips, and it’s flavored with lemon juice and Sumac.

-I hope it goes without saying that I’d never post a recipe here unless I really liked the recipe.
-And although I do try not to gush over recipes too much, there definitely are some recipes that are my absolute must-make favorites.
-This Fattoush Lebanese Salad with Sumac and Pita Chips is one of those, and it’s something I make every summer when tomatoes and garden cucumbers start to get abundant.
+I try not to gush over recipes too much, but there definitely are some recipes that are my absolute must-make favorites.
+This Fattoush Lebanese Salad is one of those, and it’s something I make every summer when fresh herbs, tomatoes, and garden cucumbers start to get abundant.
+And I never get tired of this amazing salad so for this week’s Friday Favorites pick I’m reminding you about Fattoush and encouraging you to make it while it’s fresh tomato season!

 What ingredients do you need for this recipe?